Logan007/pearson/README.md

 In a hunt for more speed, a quick test using a linear congruential generator with full periodicity of 256 (trying to avoid the look-up in memory) resulted in ugly-distributed output.
 I am not able to see that my parameters were badly chosen and I stopped these test maybe too soon, but for now, this road does not want to be gone down.

-This hasing function could easily be customized ot _tweaked_ (here, I would avoid the term _keyed_) just by changing the permutation along some provided tweak.
+This hasing function could easily be customized or _tweaked_ (here, I would avoid the term _keyed_) just by changing the permutation along some provided tweak.
 A possible solution would be to use a tweak as seed for a pseudo-random number generator (maybe not a linear congruential one…) and repeatedly switch any two values in the table indicated by the pseduo-random number generator.
 Good thing here: The setup happens once _before_ use, it does not impact the actual hashing speedwise.

 # Changes vis-à-vis the Original
 … (draft: as above, also: SSE, maybe AVX to follow) …